After The Birth (Postnatal)

 Services for postnatal depression/anxiety

-If you or your partner is feeling depressed or anxious there is a lot of support for you, including Dr Mellanie Rollans.
-Please discuss your concerns and feelings with any or all of the following health professionals who can refer you to a counsellor if necessary: GP, Early childhood nurse, Tresillian, Karitane, Obstetrician, Midwife, local maternity hospital.
+If you or your partner is feeling anxious or depressed there is a lot of support for you.
+Please discuss your concerns and feelings with me, with your family doctor or with my midwife

 Emergency departments at public hospitals, such as Prince of Wales Hospital, provide assessment and support for anyone experiencing acute anxiety, depression or psychosis, especially if you or your partner have any thoughts of harming yourself or harming your baby.